-Learn more: Nominal vs Ordinal
+Learn more: Nominal vs Ordinal scale

 |Very Important||Important||Neutral||Unimportant||Very Unimportant|